hlrs-fcg/spada_fcg_fork/irspec/channeled.md

   * If a resource is full, the system should be able to handle this.
     For example, by splitting computation into multiple parts and scheduling them at different times.
     Or by blocking tasks until resources are available.

+Thoughts about lowering:

+- Tasks
+  - We create a dependency graph between statements
+    - This graph defines the happens-before partial order
+  - This task-graph can be converted into a list of tasks
+    - and associated blocks/unblocks
+- Routing
+  - We create the parametric graph templates from the dataflow edges,
+  - Then, we construct the conflict graph also using the happens-before relation
+  - A coloring of the conflict graph gives us the channel assignments
+  - The routing table is then constructed from the channel assignments
+  - If the coloring fails to provide a small enough number of colors,
+    - we can split the computation into multiple parts and schedule them at different times
+    - this requires a (global) reconfiguration mechanism